chethanmandya/Android-Room/README.md

  - DAO: Contains the methods used for accessing the database.

-Below example is json response gives you nearby venues which are available on foursquare apis.
-Assume your response look like as below.
+Below example is json response gives you nearby venues which are available on foursquare apis. consider your response look like as below.

 ```kotlin
  "venues": [